-The City of Spokane is conducting a preliminary engineering study to understand all the elements needed to implement fluoridation of the City's municipal water system if the city chooses to move forward.
-Parametrix and MurraySmith are the consultants on the project assisting the City of Spokane with the fluoridation study.
-If the City decides to implement fluoridation, the project will require the retrofit of each of its seven existing well pump stations, and a new well pump station currently under construction, to add necessary fluoridation chemical feed systems.
-The future fluoridation facilities for each site will need to be housed in a new dedicated building.
+(formerly Murraysmith) are the consultants that were assisting the City of Spokane with the fluoridation study.
+If the City decides to implement fluoridation, each of its seven existing well pump stations, and a new well pump station currently under construction would require some level of construction to add necessary fluoridation chemical feed systems.
+After visiting the existing well pump stations, the following conclusions were used in the study.
+The future fluoridation facilities for each site would need to be housed in a new dedicated building.
 The exception is the Well Electric building, though extensive retrofits would be required to facilitate the new system.
+This study includes a 30% design level effort to better understand the financial commitment the City would need to address if a fluoridation system were to be installed and maintained.
+Any comments received under this Non-Project SEPA will be included during this study for future reference.
+The Study will be considered final after the Non-Project SEPA comments are included.